 Researchers are confident that with more technological development in the capabilities of 3D printers, we will be able to perform these procedures on humans.

->

-> 3D printing and it’s ability for customisation makes it a great fit to produce prosthetics for patients, to a tailored standard.
+3D printing and it’s ability for customization makes it a great fit to produce prosthetics for patients, to a tailored standard.

->

-> Since these prosthetics are easily adaptable and produced, it is ideal for children who outgrow their prosthetics at a relatively fast rate.
+Since these prosthetics are easily adaptable and produced, it is ideal for children who outgrow their prosthetics at a relatively fast rate.

->

-> When it comes to prosthetic limbs, traditional processes are known to be expensive as well as uncomfortable due to the lack of personal customisation in terms of fit.
+When it comes to prosthetic limbs, traditional processes are known to be expensive as well as uncomfortable due to the lack of personal customization in terms of fit.

->

-> It seems like there will be a point in time where companies who don’t convert to 3D printing technology in the prosthetic field may be taken out of the market due to price differences and vast advancement in the development of the technology.
+It seems like there will be a point in time where companies who don’t convert to 3D printing technology in the prosthetic field may be taken out of the market due to price differences and vast advancement in the development of the technology.

 The process of being fitted for a prosthesis will usually take several visits to a doctor, so they can create a device that fits your needs.
 This includes follow-up visits for adjustments as comfort and alignment is very important.
 With 3D printing, this process is cut down significantly.